-Magnesium is required for more than 325 enzymatic reactions including those involved in the synthesis of nucleic aids, protein, fat, muscular contraction and relaxation, cardiac and neurological activity and bone metabolism.
+Magnesium is required for more than 325 enzymatic reactions including those involved in the synthesis of nucleic acids, protein, fat, muscular contraction and relaxation, cardiac and neurological activity and bone metabolism.
 Magnesium is also needed for exercise tolerance.

 B-Vitamins are neurotransmitter co-factors and are known to increase the production of energy so they help improve your mood.
 They also help in detoxifying the body after exercising.
-You need to take more B-Vitamins if you are heavy lifting or damaging the tissues of your muscles during workout, because protein depletes B-Vitamins.
+You need to take more B-Vitamins if you are heavy lifting or damaging the tissues of your muscles during a workout because protein depletes B-Vitamins.
 Your B-Vitamins must include . . .

 • Methylcobalamin (B-12)

 • Riboflavin-5’-Phosphate (B-2)

 • Pyridoxal-5’-Phosphate (B-6)